Miguel Patricio

-Miguel Patricio (born 1966/1967) is a Portuguese businessman, and the CEO of Kraft Heinz.
+Miguel Patricio (born 1966/1967) is a Portuguese businessman, and former CEO of Kraft Heinz.
 He succeeded Bernardo Hees in July 2019.
 He was replaced by Carlos Abrams-Rivera in January 2024.

 Early life

 Patricio was born in Portugal.
 He graduated in business administration from FGV EAESP in 1989.

 Career

 Early in his career, Patricio worked for Philip Morris International, Coca-Cola and Johnson & Johnson.
 Patricio then worked for Anheuser-Busch InBev for two decades, rising to chief marketing officer, from 2012 until July 2018.